MicrosoftDocs/mixed-reality/mixed-reality-docs/hololens-known-issues.md

 Some users have reported that launching other apps such as Feedback Hub or Photos resolves the issue for them - however, this does not work 100% of the time.

-Unfortunately, we have not yet developed a workaround, once an app is in this state.
+Unfortunately, we have not yet developed a supported workaround, once an app is in this state.

 We continue to work towards a remedy, and believe mitigations are forthcoming in the next few days – we will update this page every 12 hours with any new information.